EBZebra/docs/edge/source/guide/printingGuide.md

 	});

-Once the file names are known, your app can 'print' to them, passing variables as specified within the ZPL or CPCL files themselves.
-This is done using either the [printStoredFormatWithArray](../api/printingzebra#mprintStoredFormatWithArray) method or the [printStoredFormatWithHash](../api/printingzebra#mprintStoredFormatWithHash) method.
-Both include three parameters:
+Once the file names are known, your app can print with them, passing variables as specified within the ZPL or CPCL files themselves.
+This is done using either the [printStoredFormatWithArray method](../api/printingzebra?printStoredFormatWithArray(STRING formatPathOnPrinter, Array vars)) or the [printStoredFormatWithHash method](../api/printingzebra?printStoredFormatWithHash(STRING formatPathOnPrinter, HASH vars)).

+Both methods above include the three parameters below.

 ###Parameter 1- formatPathOnPrinter
-This will be 'E:filename' where 'filename' is the name of the file that we sent in the previous step, or one that existed on the device (assuming the file is on the printer's 'E' partition)
+This will be **'E:&lt;filename&gt;'** where 'filename' is the name of one of the files found using the steps above or another file on the device (assuming the file is stored in the printer's 'E' partition).

 ###Parameter 2- vars
-This represents the data we want to pass to the label.

-`printStoredFormatWithArray` - An array of strings representing the data to fill into the format.
+This represents the data to be passed to the label, and uses `printStoredFormatWithArray`, an array of strings representing the data to fill into the format.
 For ZPL formats, index 0 of the array corresponds to field number 2 (^FN2).
-For CPCL, the variables are passed in the order that they are found in the format
+For CPCL, the variables are passed in the order that they are found in the format.

-Sample JavaScript code:
+**Pass some address data to the array**:

 	:::javascript
 	myPrinter.printStoredFormatWithArray('E:LABEL.ZPL',['John Doe','123 East Main St','Smalltown, NY 11766'],function (e){

 			// Will return a PRINTER_STATUS...
 CONSTANT String });

-`printStoredFormatWithHash` (supported by ZPL only) - A hash which contains the key/value pairs for the stored format.
+Supported by ZPL only is `printStoredFormatWithHash`, a hash that contains the key/value pairs for the stored format.
 For ZPL formats, the key number should correspond directly to the number of the field in the format.
-Number keys should be passed as string ex: '1':'field1', '2':'field2' etc.
+Number keys should be passed as strings (i.e.'1':'field1', '2':'field2', etc).

-Sample JavaScript code:
+**Pass some address data to the hash**:

 	:::javascript
 	myPrinter.printStoredFormatWithHash('E:LABEL.ZPL',{ '1':'John Doe','2': '123 East Main St','3': Smalltown, NY 11766'},function (e){

 		// e = PRINTER_STATUS...
 CONSTANT String

 		if(e == 'PRINTER_STATUS_SUCCESS')
 			{